-With things changing this year, the North Pole is making safety updates and accommodations with longer hours, limited capacity, and limited private reservations.
+The North Pole has safety updates and accommodations with longer hours and limited private reservations.
 Make sure to follow on Facebook for important updates.

-The new space is twice as big and includes an ice cube cutting building, a general store, North Pole welcome center, new reindeer stables with a new reindeer and a North Pole Town Square!
+The North Pole opened at this new location in 2020 and is twice as big and includes an ice cube cutting building, a general store, a North Pole welcome center, new reindeer stables with a new reindeer, and a North Pole Town Square!

 More than twenty unique displays are homes to Santa’s helpers for one month in December.
 Mechanical characters tell magical little stories in this quaint Christmas village.
 While visiting the school, church, radio station, and watching the penguins ice skate, your family is transported to The North Pole without leaving the Fox Valley.

-This new location in Chilton is over 6 acres and includes a large parking lot for ample parking and busses, indoor and outdoor displays and room for expansion.
+The North Pole property is over 6 acres includes a large parking lot for ample parking and busses, indoor and outdoor displays, and room for expansion.
 The indoor area also includes a snack area and gift shop.

-Tips for your Visit to the North Pole
+Tips and Details for your Visit to the North Pole

 Plan your route to The North Pole to include one of these homes with light displays set to music!